Yang-Jay1/alx-low_level_programming/0x00-hello_world/README.md

-This project is the first C project as part of the Holberton School curriculum, and covers the very basics of compilation and C.
+This project is the first C project of the ALX Sofware Engineering program and covers the very basics of compilation and C.